 - Changing rights, privileges or obligations of the owners of lots,

 - Commencement of certain legal proceedings.

 - Additional limits placed on the committee by the body corporate (e.g. the committee may be restricted from deciding on matters relating to financial investments).

-How can the committee make decisions?
+How does the committee make decisions?

-How is the committee formed?
+How is a committee formed?

 How many people are required to form a committee?

 The regulation module applying to the scheme define the minimum requirement for committee members.

 Most body corporates committees must have at least 3 members with a maximum of up to 7 members.

 Bodies corporate registered under the Small Schemes module can have either 1 or 2 members.